GYN and Women’s Health Issues

-If you are sexually active and have concerns about sexually transmitted diseases, you may make an appointment at the Georgia State University Health Clinic for consultation.
+If you are sexually active and have concerns about sexually transmitted diseases, you may make an appointment at the Georgia State University Student Health Clinic for consultation.
 We offer a variety of tests.
 We encourage our students who are sexually active to do routine screening even if they are not having symptoms.
 This is especially true with women who may not have symptoms with several STDs that may cause infertility.

 We offer professional, non-judgmental STD counseling.
 An appointment will be necessary to be tested for STDs.

 We offer testing for the following STDs:

 - Genital Warts